estuary/flow/site/docs/reference/Connectors/materialization-connectors/amazon-redshift.md

 ## Setup

 You must configure your cluster to allow connections from Estuary.
-This can be accomplished by making your cluster accessible over the internet for Estuary Flow's IP address `34.121.207.128`, or using an SSH tunnel.
+This can be accomplished by making your cluster accessible over the internet for Estuary Flow's IP addresses `34.121.207.128, 35.226.75.135, 34.68.62.148`, or using an SSH tunnel.
 Connecting to the S3 staging bucket does not use the network tunnel and connects over HTTPS only.

 Instructions for making a cluster accessible over the internet can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/redshift-cluster-private-public/).